bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 # Thinkin' Machine Supercomputer

-##### Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand RISC-V microcontrollers.
+<b>Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand RISC-V microcontrollers.</b>

 ## Introduction